Stories of Activism

 The, Looking into Australia’s Slavery Past, webinar will be held at 1pm (Melbourne, Canberra, Sydney time) on Wednesday 2nd December 2020.
-To participate in the zoom webinar please register in advance at:

 The webinar will feature Emelda Davis MA, Chairwoman – Australian South Sea Islanders Association (ASSI) who will outline the history of ‘blackbirding’ in Australia, particularly in Queensland.
 She will also explore the impact of blackbirding on today’s society.
 The webinar, which is expected to attract people Australia wide, will also invite participants to take an action to combat human trafficking today.